Register an intention to marry

 Immigration and overseas residents

-One party may lodge a notice of intended marriage if the other party is coming from overseas to live in Australia.
-We can send you a letter once you have lodged your notice.
+If one party is coming from overseas to live in Australia, we can send you a letter once you've lodged your notice.
 You can use the letter to support an application for a prospective spouse visa.
-The overseas party must visit the registry office when they arrive in Australia to complete the paperwork and provide supporting documents.

-Births, Deaths and Marriages do not handle matters relating to divorce.
-The Family Court of Australia can assist with your enquiries.
+Births, Deaths and Marriages don't handle matters relating to divorce.
+The Family Court of Australia can assist with your enquiries and getting certificates.